 Improved Communication: Cross-functional teams are generally co-located, which enables a smooth line of face-to-face communication among members of the team.
 Thus, the team interacts regularly leading to a smoother knowledge-sharing process.

-Objective Orientation: Objective Orientation: Cross-functional teams in Scrum are extremely focused on the desired result.
-The Scrum Team has a defined set of objectives for a _______________and is flexible to focus on a different set of objectives in the next _____________.
+Objective Orientation: Cross-functional teams in Scrum are extremely focused on the desired result.
+The Scrum Team has a defined set of objectives for a __ Sprint _and is flexible to focus on a different set of objectives in the next ____ Sprint.

 Collective Ownership: The team as a whole is responsible for the delivery of results and any success or failure is at the team level.